-Baltimore and Denver are undertaking actions towards becoming more sustainable and resilient by including food systems as a critical component of urban planning for climate resilience.
+Baltimore and Denver are undertaking actions to becoming more sustainable and resilient by including food systems as a critical component of urban planning for climate resilience.
 The two cities are adopting an adaptation strategy to prevent food from going to waste, rescue surplus food and recycle food scraps.
-The cities of Baltimore and Denver were selected to work with Natural Resources Defence Council (NRDC) on the Food Matters Project to develop and implement strategies that will drive innovative and system-wide food waste reduction in cities.
+The cities of Baltimore and Denver were selected to work with Natural Resources Defence Council (NRDC) on the Food Matters Project to develop and implement strategies that drive innovative and system-wide food waste reduction in cities.
 Addressing the issue of food waste helps cities stabilize municipal waste management costs and meet sustainability goals.

 This session will address the urgency of creating resilience in the food system on the global and local level, through adopting food policies that emphasize plant-focused diets on the city level.
 Through showcasing and discussing various ready-to-implement, cost-effective existing solutions from cities across the globe, the session aims to arm policymakers with the latest information and tools to future-proof their cities’ food systems, while improving public health.

-According to the IPCC, a global shift in dietary habits shifts will play a key role in achieving climate goals as the current levels of production and consumption of animal products makes the achievement of the 1,5°C and 2°C goals unlikely.
-Cities, as centres of consumption and innovation, play a critical role in fighting climate change and improving health outcomes by driving large-scale change in diets.Building on the policy solutions put forth in the previous session, this breakout session will allow participants a deep dive into the practicalities and first-hand experiences in smaller discussion groups.
+Session F3 will offer attendees concrete strategies on how to shift their food policies and will provide an opportunity for cities to engage with the different solution models and participate in peer-to-peer learning through interactive breakout sessions.
+Cities, as centers of consumption and innovation, play a critical role in fighting climate change and improving health outcomes by driving large-scale change in diets.Building on the policy solutions put forth in the previous session, this breakout session will allow participants a deep dive into the practicalities and first-hand experiences in smaller discussion groups.